MicroFocus/opsb-flink-k8s-operator/README.md

 The documentation here currently discusses only deployment with Custom Resource Definition (CRD).

 Note: the project can be opened in IntelliJ by opening the [root `build.gradle`](build.gradle) as a Project.
+It currently builds with Java 17 as configured [here](buildSrc/build.gradle) and [here](buildSrc/src/main/groovy/itom-java-plugin.gradle).

 ## CRD